victormagalhaess/Qt5-Webview-on-a-Raspberry-Pi/README.md

 Now you can focuses on your main code ;)

 ## Additional information
-The main code working with the compiled UI file is a full working example of how to run a window built with the designer, how to use a Qthread, how to setup signals and slots, how to change the UI view from inside the Qthread, and the __most__ hard thing with almost 0 documentation on internet: __how to use all this things together to change the URL of your webviewer while your program runs__.
+The main code (available on __/script__ folder) working with the compiled UI file is a full working example of how to run a window built with the designer, how to use a Qthread, how to setup signals and slots, how to change the UI view from inside the Qthread, and the __most__ hard thing with almost 0 documentation on internet: __how to use all this things together to change the URL of your webviewer while your program runs__.

 Please pay attention to the main code example, and try to learn the things that I've said before (if you're in the right way, you'll need this information soon)